spectrocloud/librarium/content/docs/04-clusters/05-brownfield-clusters.md

 # Force Delete a Cluster

-A cluster stuck in the **Deletion** state can be force deleted by the user through the User Interface.
-The user can go for a force deletion of the cluster, only if it is stuck in a deletion state for a minimum of **15 minutes**.
+A cluster stuck in the **Deletion** state can be force deleted by the user through the user interface (UI).
+The user can go for a force deletion of the cluster, only if it is stuck in a deleting state for a minimum of **15 minutes**.
 Palette enables cluster force delete from the Tenant Admin and Project Admin scope.

 ## To force delete a cluster:

 1. Log in to the Palette Management Console.

-2. Navigate to the **Cluster Details** page of the cluster stuck in deletion.
+2. Navigate to the **Cluster Details** page of the cluster stuck in a deleting mode.

-      - If the deletion is stuck for more than 15 minutes, click the **Force Delete Cluster** button from the **Settings** dropdown.
+      - If the deleting mode is stuck for more than 15 minutes, click the **Force Delete Cluster** button from the **Settings** dropdown.

       - If the **Force Delete Cluster** button is not enabled, wait for 15 minutes.
 The **Settings** dropdown will give the estimated time for the auto-enabling of the force delete button.

 <WarningBox>
-If there are any cloud resources still on the cloud, the user should cleanup those resources before going for the force deletion.
+If there are any cloud resources still on the cloud, the user should clean up those resources before going for the force deletion.
 </WarningBox>